 2. Batteries and rechargeable batteries.

 Owners of WEEE have to remove any unenclosed batteries, regular or rechargeable, before handing the WEEE over to a collection point.
-This does not apply if the WEEE is disposed of through public waste-management authorities where it is separated from other waste equipment for preparation and recycling purposes.

 3. Options for returning WEEE